GoldenScientist/ECE-Paris---Deep-Learning-Challenge---2019/README.md

 ## Metric
 Since the dataset is balanced, this competition is evaluated on the categorization accuracy of your predictions (the percentage of animals you get correct).

-## Submission Format
-For each Id in the test set, you must predict a Category.

-The file should contain a header and have the following format: